Alternative, Massage & Holistic Articles You May Like

 Music and sound healing professionals can get certified through the Certification Board for Music Therapists (CBMT).
 Although voluntary, certification reflects that the music therapist has met rigorous standards for education and practice and is committed to ongoing professional development through continuing education courses.

-Classified as recreational therapists in the U.S. Bureau of Labor Statistics’ current Occupational Outlook Handbook, music and sound healing professionals can anticipate a 8% increase in employment through 2031, which is about as fast as average.
+Classified as recreational therapists in the U.S. Bureau of Labor Statistics’ current Occupational Outlook Handbook, music and sound healing professionals can anticipate a 4% increase in employment through 2031, which is about as fast as average.

 Sound Healing Therapy Salary

 The BLS says those working for hospitals and state government agencies earn top wages in the profession.
 You can research median annual salaries by state for recreational therapists here: